chadkluck/serverless-deploy-pipeline-atlantis/docs/Tutorials.md

 # Tutorials

-> NOTE: This tutorial has been updated for Atlantis Pipeline V2 but it's accuracy has not yet been verified.
+> NOTE: This tutorial has been updated for Atlantis Pipeline V2 but its accuracy has not yet been verified.

 ## AWS Costs